corpnewt/ProperTree/README.md

 * **I use an international keyboard layout on macOS and some keys crash ProperTree with `NSRangeException', reason: '-[__NSCFConstantString characterAtIndex:]: Range or index out of bounds`**

   This is a bug in the Cocoa implementation of Tcl/Tk on macOS (discussed [here](https://bugs.python.org/issue22566)).
 The latest python 2 installer from [python.org](https://www.python.org/downloads/release/python-2718/) ships with, and uses Tcl/Tk 8.6.8 which has this issue fixed.
-Given that the shebang in `ProperTree.command` leverages `#!/usr/bin/env python` - the first python 2 binary found should be used.
+Given that the shebang in `ProperTree.command` leverages `#!/usr/bin/env python` - the first python 2 binary found should be used. `buildapp-python3.command` from ProperTree's `Scripts` directory can be used to hardcode the first python3 path into the .app bundle's executable shebang.

+* **ProperTree crashes on Big Sur (macOS 11)**

+  This is due to the default python installs on macOS leveraging an older `tk` version - which lacks support for macOS 11.
+To solve this, you can download and install the latest python 3 version from https://www.python.org/downloads/mac-osx/ then leverage the `buildapp-python3.command` from ProperTree's `Scripts` directory to build a .app bundle that will leverage that python version.

+  If you already have python 3 installed via `brew` or another package manager - it is likely still linking to the system `tk` version, which will still have issues unless linked against a newer version.